ReactMaverick/react-native-formtastic-public/README.md

       />
       ```

+- `datePlaceholderStyle`: Style object for the date placeholder text.

+  - Usage:

+    ```tsx
+    <FormInput
+      //....
+Other Props
+      datePlaceholderStyle={{ color: "blue" }}
+      //...
+Other Props
+    />
+    ```

     - For more details on the available styles, refer to the [react-native-ui-datepicker documentation](https://www.npmjs.com/package/react-native-ui-datepicker).

 ## Changelog

+### [1.9.2] - 2025-05-01

+- Added `datePlaceholderStyle` prop to allow users to pass additional styles for the date placeholder text.
+- Fixed minor styling issues in the date picker component.

 ### [1.9.0] - 2025-04-02